Ikea Kura hacks have taken the world of children’s bedroom design by storm, offering endless opportunities for customization and creativity.

 Ikea Kura Little House Hack

 This cute little Ikea KURA hack from knusel_chen on Instagram is recreating a little picket fence-fronted house.
-The creator has simply added fencing to the side of the bed, a little gate at the entrance and a pitched roof frame to the top, all in matching timber.
+The creator has added fencing to the side of the bed, a little gate at the entrance and a pitched roof frame to the top, all in matching timber.

 The additions of a window box and tree wall decal complete the look perfectly.